kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 ## Taris 1

 *Note on Alacrity: We want Adrenal Alacrity to be active on the MC for as much of Taris as possible.
-The route obtains 5 Alacrities on Taris, and with Duration Glitch and good movement you should be able to reach Dantooine with 2 remaining.*
+The route obtains 6 Alacrities on Taris, and with Duration Glitch and good movement you should be able to reach Dantooine with 1 remaining.*

-**South Apartments:**
-- *Stims: Use Hotkey for Alacrity before vision CS*
-- *Stims: Use Hotkey for Strength before Hideout CS*
+### South Apartments
 - Carth talks to you: 1,1,1,5,3
+- *Stims: Alacrity on MC*
+  - We used to do this before the sleepy time CS but this lets your Alacrity last until just before the Lower Sewers
 - Loot footlocker for spikes and medpacs (+2; 3 Spikes)
 - *Equip MC: Combat Suit, Prototype Vibroblade Mainhand, Vibroblade Offhand*
 - Exit the apartment
   - *Party: Keep Carth when prompted*
 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) past Sith Raid cutscene
-- Use Security on the first door on the right
+- Swap to Carth and use Security on the first door on the right
-- Speak to and kill Dia: 1,1,1,2,2,2,1
-  - ***Starts “Dia’s Bounty”***
-- Loot Dia’s Bag
-- Larrim accosts you: 1,2,4
+- Swap to MC and approach Larrim until he accosts you: 1,2,4

 ```
 SHOPPING: Larrim
 - SELL ALL EXCEPT:
-  - 3 Computer Spikes (sell down to 3)
+  - Computer Spikes
-  - Vibroblade
   - Grenades
   - Stims
 - BUY:
+  - Concussion Grenade x2
   - Battle Stimulant
-  - Concussion Grenade
-    - Buy 2x if you can do so without going below 1000 credits
-    - This depends on what you got in Dia’s Bag
-- End: ≥ 1000 Credits
+- End: ~908 Credits
 ```

+- Swap to Carth and talk to Dia
+- Swap back to MC before the convo starts: 1,1,1,2,2,2
+  - This keeps MC in the hallway and Carth near Dia
+  - ***Starts “Dia’s Bounty”***
+- Kill Dia with Carth's Power Blast
+- Swap to MC and open door to Upper City South
+- Once Dia is dead, use MC to [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) to warp Carth
+  - Remember, all [GP Warps](<../Techniques/GP Warp#buffered-gp-warps>) in this run should be [Buffered GP Warps](<../Techniques/GP Warp#buffered-gp-warps>)
+- As Carth, talk to MC
+  - ***Starts “Carth”***
 - Exit to Upper City South
   - ***Starts “Rapid Transit System”***

 ### Upper City South
-- Run to Upper City Cantina
+- Run to and enter Upper City Cantina
-  - Do Carth #1 when prompted (mash 1)
-  - ***Starts “Carth”***
-- Enter Upper City Cantina
 - Activate Solo Mode
+- As MC, talk to Gurney
-- Carth opens door
+- Swap to Carth and open exit door
-- MC talks to Sarna: 1,1,3,2,1,1,1
+- Swap to MC and talk to Sarna: 1,1,3,2,1,1,1
+  - If you are too slow and talk to Gurney, exit the convo with 5
   - ***Starts “Invited to a Party”***
 - Swap to Carth and leave the Cantina
+- Swap to MC and QS/QL to fix party following AI
 - Run towards Upper City North
 - Activate Solo Mode near sculpture at far end
-- With MC, open door to Medical Clinic
+- As MC, open door to Medical Clinic
-- With Carth, open door to Upper City North
+- Swap to Carth and open door to Upper City North
-- MC talks to Zelka: 1,1,1,3
+- Swap to MC and talk to Zelka: 1,1,1,3
   - ***Starts “Rakghoul Serum”***

 ```